 The Department offers both graduate and undergraduate programs and serves both traditional and nontraditional students.
 At the undergraduate level, the focus is in preparing students for the opportunities and challenges they will face in the job marketplace and life world of the future.
 The graduate programs are designed to offer students advanced professional skills and/or preparation for academic careers.
 The Department works to accommodate the unique situations of nontraditional and traditional students by offering courses at night and online.

-Department offers the Corporate Communications degree completely online.
+The Department offers the master's degree specializing in Corporate Communication completely online with the exception of the one-hour Proseminar, which requires a weekend on campus.
 The online courses are in an eight week schedule allowing students to complete the degree in less than two years.
 The Department of Communication and Theatre offers a Master of Arts degree in Communication Arts for those considering an advanced degree in theatre, mass communication, public relations or communication.
-The degree develops the written, spoken, interpersonal, and persuasive skills required in modern organizations, as well as teaching the specific techniques required in communicationrelated jobs.
+The degree develops the written, spoken, interpersonal, and persuasive skills required in modern organizations, as well as teaching the specific techniques required in communication-related jobs.
 This is a truly interdisciplinary program involving business and marketing, psychology, mass communication, theatre, and interpersonal and group communication.